 A bequest is a gift made outright in an individual's will.
 From our point of view, these are the simplest gifts to administer, for they allow us to use your gift for urgent need as soon as they are received.
 To facilitate drafting your will or trust, we provide the following language for your attorney:

-I give, devise and bequeath to Indiana University for the exclusive use of The LINGUIST List, the sum of ____________.
+I give, devise and bequeath to eLinguistics Foundation or Indiana University for the exclusive use of The LINGUIST List, the sum of ____________.
 (If leaving everything, just state, "the residue of my estate".)

 You may want to designate a percentage of your estate for The LINGUIST List.
 We offer the following language to assist your attorney:

-I give, devise and bequeath to Indiana University for exclusive use of The LINGUIST List, __________ % of my estate passing under this will after the deduction of all debts, funeral expenses, but before the deduction of any death, inheritance or estate taxes, it being my intention to exonerate this bequest from contributing to the payment of any such taxes.
+I give, devise and bequeath to the eLinguistics Foundation or Indiana University for exclusive use of The LINGUIST List, __________ % of my estate passing under this will after the deduction of all debts, funeral expenses, but before the deduction of any death, inheritance or estate taxes, it being my intention to exonerate this bequest from contributing to the payment of any such taxes.